AmrGanz/Containers-stats/README.md

 2- Extract it

-3- Change the working directory to the extracted sosreport's directory
+3- Switch to the extracted sosreport's directory

 4- Copy script to sosreport directory